taybull/quill-table/README.md

 Code of quill is included in project so we can easily play with it in our tests.

-## Run

-Try by opening `quilljs-table/index.html` in a browser.

-## Aim of this project

-While the code is at this point more or less hacked together, long term goal is to provide enough material to understand table behavior so we end up with stable working solution for quill.

-Please feel free to add your own files and directories to play with the concept.

 ## Progress so far
 * `TABLE`, `TR` and `TD` are containers - it is possible to have multiple block blots in `TD`.
 * all tables, rows and cells are identified by random strings and optimize merge only those with the same id.